shoubhikraj/xtb-win-build/README.md

 7. Then run `cd build_intel`, and finally `nmake`

 The full build (including test modules) will not finish, but the xTB compilation will finish.
 This means the `xtb.exe` will be available.
 Simply copy that to the directory you want, and also copy the parameter files, which have the name `param` at the beginning.
 The above is a very hacky way of compiling, but unfortunately this is the best I can write for now.

+One issue with the xTB binary is that it writes greek letters (UTF-8) which can not be displayed by the Windows console unless its code page is changed.
+I have made an experimental fix in the source code which solves this problem, but it has only been tested in Windows 10 and might show unusual behaviour in Windows XP, 7 or 8.
+The modified source code can be found in https://github.com/shoubhikraj/xtb.
+The experimental executables are also available in the release section.

 ## Method to build xtb4stda